-The Lummis Day Community Foundation’s annual fundraiser and auction takes place Saturday, April 1, 6:30 pm-10:00 pm at the Highland Park Ebell Club, 131 South Avenue 57 in Highland Park.
+The Noisemaker trophy, created by artist Heather McClarty, will be presented at the Lummis Day Community Foundation’s annual fundraiser dinner on Saturday, April 7, 6:30 pm-10:00 pm at the Highland Park Ebell Club, 131 South Avenue 57 in Highland Park.

-As always, the April 1 fundraiser will feature a buffet dinner provided by many of Northeast L.A.’s favorite restaurants, beer, wine and soft drinks.
-A silent auction will offer the chance to bid on art, books, vintage wines and rare collectibles at bargain prices.
-Event tickets, priced at $50, will soon be available on this website and at several local retailers.
-Dinner, beer, wine and soft drinks are included with admission.
-All proceeds from the event support the Lummis Day Festival, the only arts festival that represents all of Northeast L.A.
+The April 7 fundraiser will feature a buffet dinner provided by many of Northeast L.A.’s favorite restaurants, beer, wine and soft drinks.
+A silent auction will offer the chance to bid on art, books and rare collectibles at bargain prices.
+Entertainment will include a performance by Lummis Days veterans, The Andersons.
+Event tickets, priced at $50, are available on the Lummis Day website, at Galco’s Old World Grocery and at Las Cazuelas in Highland Park.
+All proceeds from the event support the Lummis Days Festival, the only arts festival that represents all of Northeast L.A.

-The “Noisemaker Award,” named for the famous entertainments hosted by Charles Lummis for writers, artists and dignitaries at his Northeast L.A. home, is presented to a person whose work and contributions to the community are consistent with the mission of the Lummis Day Community Foundation, “to celebrate the arts, history and ethnic diversity of Northeast Los Angeles through educational and cultural events and to promote cooperation among people of all ages and backgrounds.”
-Previous honorees were journalist Héctor Tobar, former councilmember Ed Reyes, playwright, filmmaker and actor Richard Montoya, and longtime neighborhood activist Ann Walnum.
+The “Noisemaker Award,” named for the famous entertainments hosted by Charles Lummis for writers, artists and dignitaries at his Northeast L.A. home, is presented to a person whose work and contributions to the community celebrate the arts, history and ethnic diversity of Northeast Los Angeles.
+Previous honorees were award-winning author and journalist Hector Tobar, former councilmember Ed Reyes, playwright, filmmaker and actor Richard Montoya and longtime neighborhood activist Ann Walnum.

 For more event information, call 818-429-8753 or email firstname.lastname@example.org